 Adele glanced at a window; the film that counterfeited a carload of passengers also prevented her from seeing out.
 The tram was proceeding according to directions these men had programmed into it.
-There was no way that she could tell where they were going; they were simply riding in a circle back to the where she'd gotten on.
+There was no way that she could tell where they were going; they might simply be riding in a circle back to where she'd gotten on.